syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

+---
+title: "Getting Started with Blazor Sparkline component | Syncfusion"

+component: "Sparkline"

+description: "Learn here about getting started with Syncfusion Blazor Sparkline (SfSparkline) component, its elements, and more."
+---

-# Getting Started in Blazor Sparkline
+# Getting Started with Blazor Sparkline (SfSparkline)

 This section briefly explains how to include a Sparkline component in your Blazor server-side application.
 You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.